 Be intentional with content.
 Create a hierarchy of importance when planning out the content of your education website.
 Design it to present the most important information upfront and center.
 This primarily includes the most common things people come to your website to find.
 For example, your contact information, important news and registration deadlines, etc…

 From there, consider any secondary content.
 Develop an intuitive path forward from the main content to content that doesn’t need to be immediately visible.
-Don’t bury in the site, just make sure it isn’t distracting from the main goal.
+Don’t bury it in the site; make sure it isn’t distracting from the main goal.

 Too Much Text, Not Enough Visuals

-Educational facilities are judged by how they engage and educate their users, whether it’s parents, students, or attracting teachers.
+Educational facilities are judged by engaging and educating their users, whether parents, students or attracting teachers.
 Using photos to demonstrate the experience is a “must-do” on your website.

 People process images 60,000 times faster than text.
-In fact, humans tend to remember around 80-percent of what they see as opposed to only remembering 20-percent of what we read.
+In fact, humans tend to remember around 80-percent of what they see instead of only remembering 20-percent of what we read.
 That speaks immensely to the power of visual imagery.

 Choose the images you’ll use on your site carefully and make sure they align with your institution’s values and goals.
 Use images that are authentic to help build trust through transparency.

 Steps to Building a Successful Education Website

 Before your education site can be properly constructed, there are a few steps you can take to make sure your end product meets your needs.

 Check Out The Competition

 To compete effectively, you need to know what your competition is up to.
 Before constructing a site, do a careful search of what’s out there on the web already.
-This will help you locate valuable websites to link to your site, and it can give you inspiration.
+This will help you locate valuable websites to link to your site, and it can inspire you.